 The following subjects offered at the University of Melbourne help advance knowledge of climate change resilience, risk, vulnerability and/or adaptation.

-Below is a list of University research into climate change resilience, risk, vulnerability and/or adaptation:
+Below is a list of examples of University research into climate change resilience, risk, vulnerability and or adaptation:

 Achieve better climate resilience by exploiting windows of opportunity created by existing and planned projects.